jackjliew/ai-openscale/insight-timechart.md

 ## Runtime and Training Data
 {: #it-rtsw}

 The Runtime data / Training data switch lets you toggle the differences between your trained model and the data collected at runtime that is triggering a bias warning.
+For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)

 ![Runtime Training toggle](images/runtime_train_data.png)